-The symptoms of narcissistic personality, however, are usually complex and can only be diagnosed by a mental health professional.
+The symptoms of narcissistic personality disorder (NPD) are usually complex and can only be diagnosed by a mental health professional.

-These symptoms can make it difficult to maintain healthy relationships, a fact that earns people living with narcissistic personality plenty of stigma.
+Narcissistic traits can make it difficult to maintain healthy relationships, a fact that earns people living with narcissistic personality disorder plenty of stigma.

 Personality disorders are not a personal choice, however.
 Common misconceptions about them can complicate recovery for people who might want to reach out for help.

-In fact, the idea that narcissism can’t be treated is just another myth.
+In fact, the idea that narcissistic personality disorder symptoms can’t be treated is just another myth.

-NPD is a formal mental health condition.
-That means you’ll find specific criteria for diagnosis in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+There are specific criteria for the diagnosis of narcissistic personality disorder in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 - grandiosity and self-importance

 - a strong conviction of being special and unique

 - a need for admiration and praise

 - a pattern of exploiting others for personal gain